shvkhzod/portfolio2/src/lib/posts/avoiding-uncreativity.md

 keywords: 'Creative, Avoid, Focus, Approach'
 ---

-Alright, let's be honest, creativity isn't always our default setting.
-As a developer and designer, I'm constantly on the hunt for inspiration, and most of the time it's just not there.
+As a developer and designer, I'm constantly searching for inspiration, and most of the time it's just not there.
 But I've found some ways that helped me to overcome the creative block

-## Ditch the scroll
+## Staying away from the screen

 We all know that social media is just sucking up all our energy and focus , even with that knowledge, we just let it crush our attention.
 It is ingrained habit.
 Quite recently, my screen time(social media and etc) was more than 6 hours.
 I felt that my brain was rotting.
 So I just put time limits and started to be in the real world more.
 And guess what, when I am not scrolling, I am actually thinking.
-And that's when the ideas come

 ## Be Bored